Contentools recently redesigned their website and I was invited to tear it up!!

 The weak copy should be fixed by a copywriter who has expertise in SaaS marketing.

-The suggestions I made here may not be as effective as something an expert would come up with, however I do believe my suggestions would be more effective than what is currently on the site, and I could spend more time on the copy to make strong suggestions.
+The suggestions I made here may not be as effective as something an expert copywriter would come up with, however I do believe my suggestions would be more effective than what is currently on the site.

 You’ll notice I didn’t analyze the other option for the Interaction Section, this is because I believe I made my point about the copy needing help, and it would have added a great deal of time to my analysis.